-Arroyo was born in Chicago and received his PhD from the University of Pittsburgh.
-His poetry has been published widely by small presses.
-Arroyo won the Carl Sandburg Poetry Prize for his 1997 collection, The Singing Shark, and the 2004 John Ciardi Poetry Prize for his collection The Portable Famine.
+Arroyo was born in Chicago to immigrant parents and earned his PhD in English and Cultural Studies from the University of Pittsburgh.
+He won the Carl Sandburg Poetry Prize for his 1997 collection, The Singing Shark, and the 2004 John Ciardi Poetry Prize for his collection The Portable Famine.
 “Erotic, irreverent, mournful, political, Arroyo’s lyrics and narratives surprise, often by juxtaposing literary erudition and popular culture in the same stanza,” observed Robin Becker, judge for the Ciardi Prize, praising Arroyo as “an incisive, original mind exploring ‘the square roots of restlessness.’”
-Arroyo’s other awards include a Pushcart Prize and a fellowship from the Ohio State Arts Council.
+Arroyo’s other awards included a Pushcart Prize and a fellowship from the Ohio State Arts Council.

 Arroyo he taught creative writing at the University of Toledo and served on the Board of Directors for the Association of Writers & Writing Programs.
 He died in 2010.